 However, don't think Horizon Zero Dawn is a walk.
 Even at normal difficulty, the clashes quickly become difficult to manage and you have to be very careful not to die quickly.
 At the same time, Aloy becomes stronger and stronger thanks to both ability, to be unlocked with a series of points obtained when you level up, either with the purchase and improvement of equipment.
 In short, on balance it is still an excellent game, fun and rewarding.
 Personally I found the story slightly weak, which after a while also becomes predictable.
 The version available for purchase is the Complete Edition, therefore also containing the excellent expansion The Frozen Wilds, which introduces new mechanics and a new area, lo gash.

 As for the realization of the porting made by the guys from Virtuos: let's say that I expected much better.
 I tested the game on a PC with RTX 2080, i7-9700K and 16GB of ram.
 After a strange and monstrous initial loading (I'm talking about 15 minutes of waiting) Horizon Zero Dawn starts, which finally perfectly supports i 21:9 (except during the videos) which, together with the possibility of widen the field of view, finally allows you to have a truly incredible view and panoramas.
 The same cannot be said of the performance.
 In Full HD and with the video quality at Ultra the game reaches approximately i 60 / 65 fps, with a use of the GPU between 90 and 95%.
 Then we leave out the adaptive resolution, which worsens the image quality without giving an actual beneficial feedback.
-Not great especially when we consider that too scalability is not the best: Lowering all video settings to “low”, the exact opposite, barely gains 10 fps.
+Not great especially when we consider that too scalability is not the best: lowering all video settings to "low", the exact opposite, barely earns 10 fps.
 There is also no lack of stuttering phenomena.
 In short, it seemed to me a very lazy port especially for a game that, however, is from three years ago.
 It is also worth noting the presence of one dayone patch which, apart from a little bugfix, doesn't change anything else.
-This intrigues me even more if I then compare to the title a game like Death Stranding, released this year and which on PC is simply perfect, also using the same graphics engine.
-Of course, this is not the only thing that needs to be examined in a port, but it is still strange, also because the possibilities offered by the video options are not so many.
+This intrigues me even more if I then compare a game like Death Stranding to the title, published this year and which is simply perfect on PC, also using the same graphics engine.
+Of course, it is not only this that must be examined in a port but it is still strange, also because the possibilities offered by the video options are not so many.

-Put simply, more could have been done but the fact remains that, finally, even a great title like Horizon Zero Dawn, so far exclusive to PlayStation 4, can also be played by PC users.
+Put simply, more could be done but the fact remains that, finally, even a great title like Horizon Zero Dawn, previously exclusive PlayStation 4, can also be played by PC users.
 We just have to wait for the mods!
-If you are interested in buying you can connect to official Steam page, the game costs € 49,99.
+If you are interested in purchasing, you can connect to official Steam page, the game costs € 49,99.